tdpreece/mocha_setup/README.md

 </html>
 ```

-I created a nwe Javascript test file that interacted with the DOM.
+I created a new Javascript test file that interacted with the DOM.

 ```javascript
 /*